A3-Soft-Public/fiskalpro-kit/README.md

 }
 ```

-Note: FiskalPRO Manager 2.3.7 or newer is required to be installed on the target device.
+Note: FiskalPRO Manager 2.3.7 or newer is required to be installed on the target device (and eKasa 1.2.91 or newer if SK fiscal is required) .

 ### Native-protocol client - FrInfo